I love to wear these skirts myself – so why not to make a one for my doll? First step is constructing your own pattern. Have no fear, it’s easy!

 It starts to look like a skirt, doesn’t it?
 Now sew the side seam, trim its seam allowances, zig-zag them and press this seam down with your iron.
 (Press the seam but avoid your ruffles – but you already know that.)

 Now the waist.
 Take your doll and a thin round or flat elastic and measure his/her waist.
 Do not forget to pull the elastic over your doll’s hips and back to be sure it will allow you to dress the doll lately.

 Now fold the skirt’s waist twice, press it down and sew.
 Leave a small gap close to the side seam, just a few millimeters wide.
 Get your elastic and a tapestry needle.

 Tapestry needle is my best friend for pulling an elastic through a tunnel.
 It’s thin enough for doll clothes tunnels, doesn’t pierce out of the fabric unintentionally and therefore doesn’t hurt my fingers.

 Pull your elastic through and tie its ends.
 Trim the overlaps and hide the knit into the waist tunnel (I’ve just stuffed it inside with the tapestry needle).
 You can close the seam gap now but I do not do it – it allows me to change the old elastic when it’s necessary.

-Iron the skirt again (even the waist – reducing the bulk is essential on doll clothes), choose some nice top for your doll and put it on!
+Iron the skirt waist again – reducing the bulk is essential on doll clothes.
+Choose some nice top for your doll and put it on!